Toddler Sleep Regression: What It Is And How To Handle It

 2) Ensure A Safe And Comfortable Sleep Environment

 For your toddler to sleep well, their sleep environment must be safe and comfortable.
-Start by ensuring their crib or bed is in a quiet, dark room.
-If their room is too bright, try using blackout curtains or investing in a nightlight.
+Start by ensuring their crib or bed is in a quiet, dark, and relatively cool room.
+If their room is too bright, try using blackout curtains and investing in a nightlight.

 Once you know their mattress isn’t a problem, try introducing a toddler pillow or a cozy blanket to your child's bed.
 While you don't want to put anything like that into a baby's bed, your toddler is growing up.